 You know the saying, fail to plan and you can plan on failing.
 Guess what, it’s true.
 Talent will only carry you so far.

-11: Check all of your gear to make sure it is working
+11: Check your gear to make sure it’s all in working order

 10: Work ahead, work the plan

 Think ahead and do the tasks ahead of time that you can.
-For instance, check all the gear two weeks in advance which will leave you ample time to get items repaired or replaced.
+For instance, checking gear two weeks in advance leaves ample time to get items repaired or replaced.

-9: Discover what is really important and focus on that
+9: Identify what’s really important and focus on those things

-Don’t get caught up in the cool effect you want for that one song and miss the more important stuff, like doing a line check before the band shows up!
+Don’t get caught up focusing on that “cool effect” you want for one song and miss the more important stuff, like doing a line check before the band shows up!

-In the end, nobody but me and my tireless volunteer Wayne knew what they were missing on the video.
+In the end, nobody but me (and my tireless volunteer Wayne) even knew we weren’t deploying the super-cool video thing.

 8: Invest in those around you